sellowpayAsheek/echecks-ai/README.md

 # echecks-ai PHP Client Library

-Echecks-ai, the simple solution for check mailing and check e-mailing (e-check).<br />
+Echecks-ai, the simple solution for check mailing and check e-mailing (e-check).
 To signup for an account please contact support@onlinecheckwriter.com.

-For more information contact support@onlinecheckwriter.com

 # Installation
 **Requirements** <br />